Abuton/CustomerRetention/README.md

-# SQL_CustomerRetention
+# CustomerRetention

-A SQL Code to compute Customer Retention Rate using SQLite
+SQL Code to compute Customer Retention Rate using SQLite as Database